 Managing Small-Acreage Horse Farms in Western Oregon and Western Washington - Horses, grass, manure, soil and water are all interconnected.
 How you manage one affects the others.
 Following these seven steps can make your horse farm safe, efficient, and environmentally friendly.
 Learn more about horse grazing habits, pasture rotation, weed control and manure management.

 Introduction to Housing for Horses - Owning a horse can be an incredibly rewarding experience.
 One of the biggest decisions is choosing a place to keep your horse.
 What considerations should you take to choose a place that best fits your and your horse's needs.

 How to Feed a Horse: Understanding the Basic Principles of Horse Nutrition - The law requires commercial horse feed manufacturers to put information concerning their feed on a "feed tag," which is either attached to or printed directly on the bag.
 This tag provides essential information on what the horse will be eating.
 However, most horse owners either don’t understand or don’t take the time to read this information.
 This publication explains your horse’s nutritional needs, common guidelines to observe when feeding your horse and how to determine if your horse’s nutritional requirements are being met.

-Managing Hypochaeris radiata May Prevent Stringhalt Disease in Horses - Hypochaeris radiata is also so known as false dandelion, flatweed, common catsear or summer dandelion.
+Managing Hypochaeris radicata May Prevent Stringhalt Disease in Horses - Hypochaeris radicata is also so known as false dandelion, flatweed, common catsear or summer dandelion.
 Stringhalt is a neurological condition that affects the mobility in a horse’s hind legs.
 It is characterized by a jerky, exaggerated flexion of one or both hocks towards the abdomen with a delayed extension when moving forward.
 If the horse is diagnosed with stringhalt after being on pasture, it is referred to as pasture stringhalt.